Semrush helps you:

 And one of your competitors is Nerd Fitness.

-Well, when I check out that site’s link profile in a backlink checker, I notice that A LOT of their links come from podcasts:
+Well, when I check out that site’s backlink profile in a backlink checker, I notice that A LOT of their links come from podcasts:

 Specifically, people from that company (especially the founder, Steve Kamb) appear on other people’s podcasts as guests.

-Just like that you have a nice list of places that you can go to get links.
+Just like that you have a nice list of places that you can go to get backlinks to your website.

 Stick to Content Formats That Generate Links